What is Discoverability?

 - Reviews & Recommendations – Reviews help.
 Period.
 You already know this, but it is a point that needs to be driven home.
 Get some reviews for your book.
 You would not believe how many published books are on the Lulu bookstore with not a single review.

 Let’s be realistic here—you know people who will review your book.
 Friends and family help to kick off the reviews, other authors in your network, coworkers.
-You have to start by leveraging your connections to build a few reviews.
+Start by leveraging your connections to build a few reviews.

 I wrote an entire piece of the importance of reviews, but what I want to emphasize here is that you need to get them.
 Whatever strategy you use, you need to have a star rating beside your book to lend your work the credibility it deserves.